Azure-Samples/Machine-Learning-Operationalization/samples/python/code/iris/readme.md

 - az ml service run realtime -n irisservice1 -d "\"3.4,4.2,5.1,3.1\""

-See torubleshooting guide for info on troubleshooting.
+See troubleshooting see the troubleshooting guide.